tfpauly/privacy-proxy/draft-private-access-tokens.md

 An attacker that can act as an intermediate between Mediator and Issuer communication can influence or disrupt the ability for the Issuer to correctly rate-limit token issuance.
 All communication channels use server-authenticated HTTPS.
-Where appropriate, e.g., between a Mediator and an Issuer, connections might require or choose mutual authentication between both endpoints or use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise.
+Some connections, e.g., between a Mediator and an Issuer, require mutual authentication between both endpoints.
+Where appropriate, endpoints MAY use further enhancements such as TLS certificate pinning to mitigate the risk of channel compromise.

 An attacker that can intermediate the channel between Client and Origin can observe a TokenChallenge, and can view a Token being presented for authentication